VirtusLab/git-machete-intellij-plugin/docs/features.md

     - ![](left_bar_actions/rebase.png) **Rebase Current Branch Onto Parent**
     - ![](left_bar_actions/override_forkpoint.png) **Override Fork Point of Current Branch**

-  Available action is selected based on a relation between a current branch and its parent and remote branch.
+  Available action is selected based on a syncToRemoteStatus between a current branch and its parent and remote branch.
 - ![](left_bar_actions/slide_in.png) **Slide In Branch Below Current Branch** &mdash; shortcut of [slide in](#slide-in-branch) action for current branch
 - ![](left_bar_actions/help.png) **Show Help Window** &mdash; show window with a sample branch layout and explanation what parts of this graph mean